argeo/argeo-jjml/README.md

 The main goal of this lightweight component is to provide an enterprise-grade quality mechanism to integrate local LLMs into existing Java systems, with stable Java APIs, a small auditable code base, and essentially no impact on other components.

 While the field of LLMs is moving very fast, with new open-weight models being published on a monthly basis, there is already a lot that can be done reliably, and the ggml and llama.cpp projects have proven that they can combine a vibrant community of contributors with good software engineering.
-Argeo JJML provides a kind of "shock absorber" for the Java ecosystem, smoothing the unavoidable native API breakages, supporting old Java versions, and avoiding the deployment of Python-based solutions in an enterprise setting.
+Argeo JJML provides a kind of "shock absorber" for the Java ecosystem, smoothing the unavoidable native API breakages, supporting old Java versions, and avoiding the deployment of Python-based solutions in an enterprise setting, when only inference is needed.

 The native interface layer is written in C++ and relies solely on the plain ggml-*.so/dll and llama.so/dll shared libraries and their headers.
 That is, it does not use llama.cpp's "common" layer, but rather provides a subset of its features.

 The Java layer does not depend on any Argeo or third-party Java libraries, and is also built with CMake.
 It has no other dependency than the `java.base` module of the standard Java runtime, and is therefore well-suited for creating stripped-down Java runtimes with the `jlink` utility.

 No tooling or application is provided, except some examples for testing and development purposes.
 Focus is on stability rather than supporting the latest features.
-Usable features such as chatbots, RAG, HTTP APIs, etc. should be implemented on top of this component, typically using third-party libraries and frameworks.
+Usable features such as chatbots, RAG, HTTP APIs, etc. should be implemented on top of this component, typically using third-party Java libraries and frameworks.

-While the applications targeted by this library are mostly enterprise Java systems in regulated industries (where on premise/private cloud LLMs are a requirement), it can also be helpful when developing or patching ggml-based native libraries, by providing a simple way to write robust scripted tests or small prototypes using modern java features such as `jdk.jshell`, `jdk.httpserver`, WebSocket client, etc.
+The applications targeted by this library are mostly enterprise Java systems in regulated, sovereign or sustainable industries (where running LLMs on premise or on a private cloud is a requirement).
+But it can also be helpful when developing or patching ggml-based native libraries, by providing a simple way to write robust scripted tests or small prototypes using modern Java features such as `jdk.jshell`, `jdk.httpserver`, WebSocket client, etc.

 ## Features ##
 - Java 11, 17, 21 and 25 support